polotno-project/polotno-site/docs/store.md

 ### `store.saveAsImage()`

 `saveAsImage` will export drawing into image and save it as local file.
+By default it exports just the first page.
+If you need to export another pages, pass `pageId` property.

 ```js
 // default export